DamianZAR/DamianZAR/README.md

 # 👋**Hi, this is Damian** 🌎
 - 👀 I’m interested in scientific programming, mainly **Machine Learning**
 - 🌱 I’m currently learning **python**, and some years ago I coded in Fortran and a little bit in C
-- 💞️ I’m looking to collaborate on **data analysis, data visualization and Machine Learning models**.
+- 💞️ I’m looking for to collaborate on **data analysis, data visualization and Machine Learning models**.

 ### I like:
 - 📊 Data Science